 At the beginning of the 20th century Wallis Simpson was just an ordinary girl from an affluent family in Baltimore.
 By the end of it she was a subject of infamy.
-The woman who stole the king.
-Was connected to Nazis.
-Caused the abdication of current monarch Elizabeth II’s uncle King Edward later known as Duke of York.
+The woman who stole the king/defamed the royal family/scandalized the nation/was connected to Nazis/caused the abdication of (current monarch Elizabeth II’s uncle) King Edward later known as Duke of York.
 Rarely in history is one woman vilified so thoroughly, and thus I thought she’d make a really interesting person to read about.

 I missed the ‘novel’ part of the cover when choosing this book but decided to go ahead.
 Sometimes it’s easier to learn a person’s story through fiction then polish up facts with a biography.
 In the case of this book both a good and a bad thing.
 The good was that the author, Rebecca Dean covered her facts with surprising accuracy.
 I say this because now I’m reading the aforementioned biography and so far I knew everything already!